Faerûn: Northern regions

 To the northwest, Faerûn is a region of wilderness, difficult winter weather, hordes of orcs, and barbarous human tribes.
 This region is generally referred to as "The North".
-It is a mostly-untamed region that lies between the large Anauroch desert in the east and the expansive Sea of Swords to the west.
+It is a mostly-untamed region that lies between the large Anauroch desert in the east and the expansive Sea of Swords to the west with a mountain range at the far north called the Spine of the World.
 This area contains huge wooded regions such as the High Forest and the Lurkwood, the frozen Icewind Dale to the north, and an untamed region called the Savage Frontier, which includes the Silver Marches (Luruar).
-The coastal region is called the Sword Coast.
-Here lies the city-state of Neverwinter and the large port city of Waterdeep.
-Undermountain is a vast dungeon crawl under the area of Waterdeep.
-Deep inland are the ancient dwarven citadels of Mithral Hall, Citadel Felbarr and, the largest of the three, Citadel Adbar, which was featured in the Legacy of the Drow series of novels.
+The coastal region is called the Sword Coast, "a haven for adventurers".
+Here are found the "iconic locations" of the city-state of Neverwinter and the large port city of Waterdeep.
+Undermountain is a vast dungeon crawl under the area of Waterdeep, rated among the "deadliest" and most iconic in the game.
+The Ten Towns are located within Icewind Dale with the Sea of Moving Ice at the northernmost place in known Faerûn.
+In the module Icewind Dale: Rime of the Frostmaiden, the titular Frostmaiden Auril makes her home on an island in this sea.

+Deep inland are the ancient dwarven citadels of Mithral Hall, Citadel Felbarr and the largest of the three, Citadel Adbar, which was featured in the Legacy of the Drow series of novels.
 This area is one of the most popular regions for role-playing campaigns set in Faerûn, and has been the setting for a number of popular role-playing video games.
+Another city is Mirabar, the mining center for the Sword Coast.